deepfabric/elasticell/jepsen-test/README.md

 # elasticell

-Jepsen (A Clojure framework for distributed storage system consistent test)  test case for elasticell.
+Jepsen is a Clojure library for distributed system consistent test.
+Here is a jepsen test case for elasticell.